cilium/cilium/Documentation/gettingstarted/kata-gce.rst

 at the compute layer with Kata.
 This guide provides a walkthrough of installing Kata with Cilium on GCE.
 Kata Containers on Google Compute Engine (GCE) makes use of nested virtualization.
-At the time of this writing, nested virtulization support was not yet available on GKE.
+At the time of this writing, nested virtualization support was not yet available on GKE.

 GCE Requirements